 Hepatitis C is a blood borne virus.
 That means it is spread when blood with hepatitis C comes into contact with your blood.
 Hepatitis C is a virus that causes inflammation of your liver, can lead to scarring and stop the liver from working properly.
-Once your liver has been damaged, you are more likely to get liver cancer or liver failure.
+If your liver is damaged you are more likely to experience liver failure or could get liver cancer.

-There’s a really good reason to want to keep your liver healthy and functioning – it is one of your largest organs and has a lot of important roles that keeps your body working.
-It digests food, stores energy, controls bleeding, fights infection, controls your blood sugar, and removes waste from your body.
+Your liver digests food, stores energy, controls bleeding, fights infection, controls your blood sugar, and removes waste from your body.
 You cannot live without a liver.

-If you don’t know you have hepatitis C and don’t get treated, the long term effects can be serious.
+If you live with hepatitis C and don’t get treated the long term effects can be serious.

 When scarring to your liver begins it is called liver fibrosis, which can often go undetected.
 As scarring gets worse it can prevent your liver from working properly which is called cirrhosis.
 Cirrhosis can lead to serious issues such as liver failure or liver cancer.